On June 17th, 2009, on a Wednesday, at 23.32, I published my first official article on this blog. Tomorrow, there are 12 years from that moment.

 I launched Debug Your Mind as a spinoff from an original category Analytic Vision in the summer of 2011.
 In its first years, Debug Your Mind checked a lot of good practices and results:

-A niche blog specialized in documentaries, docudrama, and geopolitical thrillers which were revealing important realities about our world and present history;
+A niche blog specialized in documentaries, docudrama, and geopolitical thrillers which were revealing essential realities about our world and present history;

 Short reviews, easy to read, with videos that sometimes comprised of the full-length film;